Healthy Aging and Fat Consumption: The Good, the Debatable and the Ugly

 The same BMJ study that looked at saturated fat consumption found that people who ate trans-fat were 34% more likely to die from all causes, 28% more likely to die from heart disease and 21% more likely to develop heart disease.

 Trans-fats are commonly found in packaged, processed foods, such as cookies and crackers and in margarine.
-The FDA is finally banning trans-fats, but unfortunately not until 2018.
-Until then, look for the words “partially hydrogenated” on food labels and avoid those products.
+The FDA finally banned trans-fats in 2018.
+“Partially hydrogenated” is another term on food labels that means you should avoid those products.

 So, there you have it.
 When it comes to healthy aging, making sure that you have the right balance of fats in your diet can make a world of difference.
 This means, making sure that you get enough Omega-3 fats and avoiding trans-fats at all cost.